 - (a) A pupil placed within the boundaries of our school district in a regularly established licensed children's institution, or a licensed foster home, or a family home.
-An agency placing a pupil in such a home or institution shall provide evidence to the school that the placement or commitment is pursuant to law. - (b) A pupil who is a foster child who remains in his or her school of origin.

-- (c) A pupil who lives in the home of a caregiving adult that is located within the boundaries of that school district.
-This also applies when the sole custodial parent of a minor child(ren) is a defendant at a felony arraignment, and information is provided by the court for guardianship of a minor or guardianship power of attorney.
-PC 993 (a).
-Execution of an affidavit under penalty of perjury pursuant to Part 1.5 (commencing with Section 6550) of Division 11 of the Family Code by the caregiving adult shall be a sufficient basis for a determination that the pupil lives in the caregiver's home, unless the school district determines from actual facts that the pupil is not living in the caregiver's home. - (d) A pupil's parent or legal guardian resides outside of the boundaries of that school district but is employed and lives with the pupil at the place of his or her employment within the boundaries of the school district for a minimum of 10 hours during the school week.
+An agency placing a pupil in such a home or institution shall provide evidence to the school that the placement or commitment is pursuant to Welfare and Institutions code. - (b) A pupil who is a foster child who remains in his or her school of origin. - (c) A pupil who lives in the home of a caregiving adult that is located within the boundaries of that school district.
+A pupil's parent or legal guardian resides outside of the boundaries of that school district but is employed and lives with the pupil at the place of his or her employment within the boundaries of the school district for a minimum of 10 hours during the school week.
 EC 48204(a)(7)(1) Once admitted to residency, the pupil's transfer may be revoked only if the parent ceases to be employed within the boundaries of the district.
-As a resident, the student does not have to re-apply for the transfer to be valid. - (e) A pupil for whom interdistrict or intradistrict attendance has been approved. - (f) A pupil whose parent is transferred or is pending transfer to a military installation within the boundaries of the school district while on active military duty pursuant to an official military order.
-The school must accept enrollment applications by electronic means, and the parent must provide proof of residence within 10 days after the published arrival date provided on official documentation.
+As a resident, the student does not have to re-apply for the transfer to be valid. - (d) A pupil for whom interdistrict or intradistrict attendance has been approved. - (e) A pupil whose parent is transferred or is pending transfer to a military installation within the boundaries of the school district while on active military duty pursuant to an official military order.
+The school must accept enrollment applications by electronic means, and the parent must provide proof of residence within 10 days after the published arrival date provided on official documentation. - (f) An emancipated student who resides within the boundaries of the school district

 The child of a military family may continue at his or her school of origin, regardless of any change of residence of the military family during that school year, for the duration of the pupil's status as a child of a military family.
 For a pupil whose status changes due to the end of military service of his or her parent during a school year, the pupil may continue his or her education in the school or origin through the duration of that academic school year.